Best of Argentina Trip

 • Transfer from Mendoza airport to your hotel in the city – Day at leisure

 Upon arrival to Mendoza, we’ll meet and drive you to your hotel.
-Mendoza is Argentina’s main wine region, the heartland of Malbec grape (and other tasty types) and home of impressive mountains like the forbidding Aconcagua, the tantalizing summit for seasoned climbers around the world.
+Mendoza is Argentina’s main wine region, the heartland of the Malbec grape (and other tasty types), and home to impressive mountains like the forbidding Aconcagua, the tantalizing summit for seasoned climbers around the world.

 Mendoza is also the land of pleasure-seeker travelers.
 Enjoy your free day swimming in the pool facing a gorgeous mountain view or in wild hot springs.
 You can also take lunch in a vineyard—pair your relaxing evening with cutting-edge local wines.
 People travel from afar to taste that heavenly drop squeezed from the unique Malbec grape.